 Change in the Wind

 We moved from Cincinnati to Atlanta, and found a home in the Presbyterian Church of Roswell, Georgia.
 We had the local minister baptize our first son and became involved in various ministries.
 I was happy and felt no call to Rome.
 In God’s sense of humor, this is where the detour happened.
 My wife, in our new southern “Bible Belt” neighborhood, actually met a large number of Catholic women who also relocated from the North.
 She joined a neighborhood rosary group and became reconnected with her Catholic roots.
-These seeds of Catholicism blossomed in her and she started to feel more comfortable going to Mass.
+These seeds of Catholicism blossomed in her, and she started to feel more comfortable going to Mass.
 From the time we met, she had always been very respectful of my church and never pressured me to convert.
 But one night, my Protestant world was shattered.
 While at the kitchen table, she shared her desire to have our son receive “First Communion” and be raised as a Catholic.
 I didn’t understand why our Presbyterian church, which she agreed was wonderful to us, didn’t fulfill her needs.
 Out of love and respect for the patience and understanding she showed, I agreed.
 But I qualified this with my famous statement, “I’ll raise the family Catholic, but I will never convert!”
-I wouldn’t let go of my roots and I actually maintained my membership at the Presbyterian church just out of deviance.
-Over time, I started to resent the Catholic Church again.
+I wouldn’t let go of my roots and I actually maintained my membership at the Presbyterian church just out of defiance.
+Over time, I started to resent the Catholic Church again.one night, my Protestant world was shattered.
+While at the kitchen table, she shared her desire to have our son receive First Communion and be raised as a Catholic.
+I didn’t understand why our Presbyterian church, which she agreed was… Click To Tweet

 While vacationing in North Carolina that spring break, I went jogging at sunrise along the beach just to “sort things out.”
 Did any of this really matter to Christ?
 The answer I received was clear and unyielding.
 It was a whisper and I felt the Holy Spirit.
 I heard that seeking the truth was noble, but only if one was being objective.
 I was searching the truth with a bias.
 The fruits of the “Reformation” were leading me to justify someone else’s argument.
 Was it a reformation or a revolution?
 Is the central difference the Eucharist and why don’t Protestants believe in this sacrament?
 What should I teach my children?
 Why is Christianity so divided when Christ came to unite?
 I needed to search my own heart with an open mind and soft heart.
 If I did these things, the answer would reveal itself and become clear.